Have you ever thought to yourself: What’s the least amount or minimum retirement savings I could get away with?

 When it comes to groceries, the key here is planning.
 If you throw things away every week, then something is wrong.
 Sit down and make a list of all the meals you’re going to make.
 Then go out and buy only those items that you need.

 As for eating out, keep it to once per week.
-Set a limit for yourself; such as no more than $15 per person.
+Set a limit for yourself; such as no more than $10-15 per person.
+Order a sandwich instead of an entree, and water instead of a soft-drink.
+Also consider foods that you can share, such as pizza or a family size salad!

 Being entertained doesn’t always have to mean spending money.
 Some of my favorite times are when we go for walks, play a sport with the kids, exercise, or do a local activity within our community.